riceissa/issarice.com/wiki/advice-for-young-people.md

 # Academia

-Beware of "tunnel vision" into mathematics and physics (and other STEM fields too).
-In particular, while knowing about the possibilities of academia is important, *going to graduate school shouldn't be one's default route (at all)*.
+Beware of the "tunnel vision" of mathematics and physics (and other STEM fields too), in which people consider these fields to be their "calling" and won't look into anything else.
+In particular, while knowing about the possibilities of academia is important, *going to graduate school should not be one's default path*.
 As [Holden Karnofsky of GiveWell says][holden interview], regarding academia, "\[p\]eople usually either completely ignore that possibility or they completely ignore every other possibility".
-Also you always have to remeber quotes like "[I have known more people whose lives have been ruined by getting a Ph.D. in physics than by drugs][phys drugs]".
-Remember that there also exist things like [100 Reasons NOT to Go to Graduate School][no grad].
+Also you always have to remember [quotes like][phys drugs] "I have known more people whose lives have been ruined by getting a Ph.D. in physics than by drugs".
+Remember that there also exist blogs like [100 Reasons NOT to Go to Graduate School][no grad].

 [holden interview]: https://80000hours.org/2013/04/interview-with-holden-karnofsky-co-founder-of-givewell/
 [phys drugs]: http://physics.wustl.edu/katz/scientist.html